-The reporting and analytics team is committed to supporting the business analysis needs of groups that are both internal and external to the School of Medicine community.
+The business systems planning & analysis team is committed to supporting the business analysis needs of groups that are both internal and external to the School of Medicine community.
 The team is also actively engaged in the development and implementation of a number of special projects.

 Supporting the School of Medicine